TIME IS LIMITED TO FILE A CLAIM – ACT NOW

 Camp Lejeune Justice Act of 2022

-The Bill is making its way through Congress as part of the Honoring Our PACT Act of 2022, which passed the U.S. House of Representatives on March 4, 2022.
-The Act will permit people who worked, lived, or were exposed in-utero, to contaminated water at Camp Lejeune between 1953 and 1987, to file a claim in U.S. federal court.
+Part of this Bill is called the Honoring Our PACT Act of 2022, which passed in the U.S. House of Representatives on March 4, 2022.
+The Act permits people who worked, lived, or were exposed in-utero to contaminated water at Camp Lejeune between 1953 and 1987 to file a claim in U.S. federal court.

-People or loved ones of those who lived, worked, or were stationed at Camp Lejeune who experienced a water toxicity-related illness may be eligible for compensation.
+People or loved ones of those who lived worked, or were stationed at Camp Lejeune and who experienced a water toxicity-related illness may be eligible for compensation.

 What does Camp Lejeune Justice Act Do?

-The legislation will remove legal barriers that have unfairly denied Camp Lejeune families their day in court.
-If it passes, they will be able to file lawsuits in the district court for the Eastern District of North Carolina.
+This legislation removes legal barriers, unfairly denying Camp Lejeune families their day in court.
+Signed on August 10, 2022, individuals can file lawsuits in the Eastern District of North Carolina.

-Our attorneys has a history of standing with veterans whose lives and rights have been trampled on by corporate greed.
-We believe it is unacceptable for those who fight for our country to be treated with indifference or worse when it comes to their most basic health and safety.
+Our attorneys have a history of standing with veterans whose lives and rights have been trampled by corporate greed.
+Believing it is unacceptable for those who fight for our country to be treated with indifference or worse when it comes to their most basic health and safety.

 In step with the Agency for Toxic Substances and Disease Registry (ATSDR), multiple contamination sources were identified.
 They enclosed waste disposal sites and underground storage tanks.
 The toxic compounds found at Camp Lejeune are cited as Volatile Organic Compounds (VOCs), and that they form up product love degreasers and dry-cleaning solvents.

-Later studies showed there are quite seventy alternative chemicals that caused health risks.
+Later studies showed there are over seventy alternative chemicals that have caused health risks.
 The foremost dangerous and current of those were as follows: